 Everything considered, Madonna totals 241,1 million equivalent albums sales, more than Britney Spears, Adele and Rihanna combined.
 While the pop star is well known as the most successful female artist ever, this comparison is still worth it to best illustrate the magnitude of her success.

-The following pages list the most successful songs by Madonna, as well as the full listing of all CSPC results compiled so far, to better gauge her position in the history of the music industry.
+Do not forget to check our amazing lists posted inside the CSPC: Data Collector which includes the full listing of all CSPC results compiled so far to better gauge her position in the history of the music industry.

 As usual, feel free to comment and / or ask a question!